dfelinto/blender-manual/manual/render/eevee/lighting.rst

 =====

 Specular
    Specular Light intensity multiplier.
-Use it for more artistic control.
+Use it for artistic control.
-   Setting this to anything but 1.0 will yield non-photorealistic result.
+   Defines the intensity with which the light object will be visible in reflections on the surface of specular objects, like metals or mirrors.
+   Setting this to 0 will make the light object disappear from specular reflections.
+Keep it exactly at 1.0 for photorealistic results.
 Custom Distance
-   If enabled uses *Distance* as the custom attenuation distance instead of global light threshold.
+   If enabled, uses *Distance* as the custom attenuation distance instead of global Light Threshold.
    In order to avoid long setup times, this distance is first computed automatically based on a light threshold.
 The distance is computed at the light origin and using the inverse square falloff.